Sell USDINR; Target Of: 74.50 - 74.40 : ICICI Direct

 Currency futures on NSE

-The US$INR is lacking volatility and no major OI activity are observed, indicating it would trade in a range of 74.40-74.80 in the coming session • The dollar-rupee July contract on the NSE was at Rs 74.66 in the last session.
-The open interest rose 0.4% for the July series.
+The US$INR is seeing contracting volatility while the trading range has been narrowing for a few sessions.
+We feel the rupee should move towards 74.4 levels in coming days whereas upsides seem limited • The dollar-rupee July contract on the NSE was at Rs 74.65 in the last session.
+The open interest fell 3.2% for the July series.

 Intra-day strategy